jlmakes/rematrix/README.md

 <br>
 ### rotate(angle) ⇒ `number[]`

-Returns a 4x4 matrix describing Z-axis rotation.
+Returns a matrix representing Z-axis rotation.

 > **Tip:** This is just an alias for `Rematrix.rotateZ` for parity with CSS